 The logistics of aggregating the required people for an effective audit is simplified by eliminating the need for physical meetings.
 People participating in the audit process can do so independently of their current location.

 Many companies store their documents in paper binders, and some have scanned copies of documents in file folders.
-This makes it harder for the auditor to access the documents in a controlled way – especially if the company
+This makes it harder for the auditor to access the documents in a controlled way.

 Trust is the main issue with conducting a remote audit, especially when audits involve research and manufacturing facilities.
 Physical access allows for a more thorough search for physical evidence that is crucial for identifying critical issues.